 This additional clause allows for two options for incentivising the Contractor.
 The first is through the standard use of an Option C target arrangement based on the Contractor's own cost.
-The second is for an incentive based on achieving savings on the Employer's Budget, using an Option E contract.
+The second is for an incentive based on achieving savings on the Employer's Budget.
+This allows for the Contractor to be paid a share of any saving on the Budget, but does not contribute towards any overspend.